-If you see mice during the day, it may be looking for a way into your home.
-If the mouse finds a way in, then it could set up a nest, give birth, and before you know it, you will have a mouse infestation in your home!
+If you see mice during the day, they may be looking for a way into your home.
+If the mouse finds a way in, it could set up a nest, give birth, and before you know it, you will have a mouse infestation in your home!

-I’m guessing that is something that you are keen to avoid, right?
+I’m guessing that is something you are keen to avoid, right?

 Do mice come out during the day?
 Yes – but you can stop them getting access to your home by performing regular inspections around your property for mouse entry points!